Lemons N Lyme

 Storage

 Although you can shred the fresh carrots by hand using a box grater, it's much easier to use the food processor.
 I'm not sure why more people don't recommend this.
-Just peel your carrots, chop off the end and pop them through the food processor.
+Just peel your carrots, chop off the ends, and pop them through the food processor.

 tigernut flour

-gluten free stuffed carrot cake cookies
+gluten free carrot cookies with dairy free frosting

 Print Pin

-Gluten Free Stuffed Carrot Cake Cookies
+Stuffed Gluten Free Carrot Cake Cookies

 You'll love this cookie take on a classic cake recipe.
 We're turning carrot cake into cream cheese stuffed carrot cake cookies that are fully gluten free, dairy free, and refined sugar free!